 Organization: Displays information regarding the organization that the ticket pertains to.

 Public Replies and Internal Notes.
 When a public reply or an internal note is being created, Insightly Service will auto save every five seconds to prevent loss of progress.
 Customer Support Agents can utilize @ mentions to notify other agents; all additional agents that are @ mentioned will be added to the CC list of the ticket.
+When adding attachments to ticket public replies and internal notes, there is a file size limit of 20 MB.

 Underneath the text box are four tabs: